Website Virus Cleaning

-Although most people are aware of the fact that their computer can be completely destroyed by a virus if the proper antivirus software is not installeded, many don’t realize that websites are also vulnerable to viruses.
-Just as a virus can infect your PC or laptop’s hard drive and utilize your its resources, the same thing can happen to the web server that hosts your website.
+Although most people are aware of the fact that their computer can be completely destroyed by a virus if the proper antivirus software is not installed, many don’t realize that websites are also vulnerable to viruses.
+Just as a virus can infect your PC or laptop’s hard drive and utilize your resources, the same thing can happen to the webserver that hosts your website.
 If you are a serious online business owner, then you may want to consider the following information pertaining to website viruses, how they are spread, and how they can affect the success of your site.

-There are several ways a virus can infect your website, each one requires a hacker gain access to your web server in some way or another.
+There are several ways a malicious can infect your site, each one requires a hacker to gain access to your web server in some way or another.
 The most common vulnerability is using simple passwords.
 Many people do not take passwords seriously and use simple passwords.
-And when they are forced to use a difficult password that contains upper-case, lower-case, digits and simbols, they use the same simple passwords again.
-For example, they hold shift button and press 1 to 8 (like: !@#$%^&* or AaBb123!@#) and think this is a strong password which is not.
-Hackers may also your own computer to hack your website.
-If you don't use a reliable anti-virus and firewall program, both your computer and your website is vulnerable too.
+And when they are forced to use a difficult password that contains upper-case, lower-case, digits, and symbols, they use the same simple passwords again.
+For example, they hold the shift button and press 1 to 8 (like: !@#$%^&* or AaBb123!@#) and think this is a strong password which is not.
+Hackers may also use your own computer to hack your site.
+If you don't use a reliable anti-virus and firewall program, both your computer and your website are vulnerable too.

-Another method is utilising security vulnerabilities in your wedsite codes. open source ready CMSs like WordPress and Joomla are favorite platforms for hackers.
+Another method is utilizing security vulnerabilities in your website codes. open-source ready CMSs like WordPress and Joomla are favorite platforms for hackers.
 The source codes can be easily downloaded and they can find vulnerabilities and gain access to your website.